-The Farm and Faith Partnerships Project connects NC churches with farmers from RAFI’s Farmers of Color Network to create sustainable food-based partnerships.
-These partnerships look different depending on the context, but could look like a group of churches coming together to form a food box purchasing group to purchase from a local farmer or like a church hosting a farmers market in their parking lot (perhaps in coordination with another church event like a community meal).
-Through these farm-to-church connections, churches are able to participate in the building of thriving local food systems and economies while also engaging in relational ministries with farmers in their communities.
+The Farm and Faith Partnerships Project connects NC faith communities with farmers from RAFI-USA’s Farmers of Color Network to create sustainable food-based partnerships.
+These partnerships look different depending on the context but could look like a group of faith communities coming together to form a food box purchasing group to purchase from a local farmer or like a faith community hosting a farmers market in their parking lot (perhaps in coordination with another event like a community meal).
+Through these farm-to-faith community connections, faith communities are able to participate in the building of thriving local food systems and economies while also engaging in relational ministries with farmers in their communities.

 The Farm and Faith Partnerships Project connects farmers of color with local congregations and communities through solutions that create:

-Food, Faith, and Farmers of Color: A Guide For Community Collaboration – RAFI-USA is proud to announce the publication of a new guidebook — “Food, Faith, and Farmers of Color: A Guide for Community Collaboration.”
-This resource shares stories of partnership between faith communities and farmers of color and provides resources for the creation of new relationships.
+Food, Faith, and Farmers of Color: A Guide For Community Collaboration – “Food, Faith, and Farmers of Color: A Guide for Community Collaboration” shares stories of partnerships between faith communities and farmers of color and provides resources for the creation of new relationships.
 We hope this guidebook will inspire your faith community to dream about what partnerships like these could look like and to put your faith into action in this way.
 To request a free PDF of the guidebook, please click here.

 There are three goals of our Farm and Faith Partnerships Project: